 You also may want to build a cushion into your budget for unexpected expenses, such as those last-minute grocery or liquor store runs, and for peace of mind.

 Instead, make sure you’re setting realistic expectations for yourself and what you can accomplish.
-If you know that you’ll be busy with holiday shopping, it may be best to opt for simpler decorations and less ornate dishes.
 Sometimes smaller, intimate gatherings are more fun than large soirees.
 As trite as it sounds, these types of events are about making cherished memories, not spending your last cent.

-Holidays are a time to celebrate with loved ones.
+Get-togethers are a time to celebrate with loved ones.
 Careful planning and budgeting will help you enjoy your party without adding to your stress levels.
-Take our quiz to find out which type of savings account is best to help you save for hosting the next holiday!
+Take our quiz to find out which type of savings account is best to help you save for hosting any upcoming festivities!